-Bella Kotak is a fine art and fashion photographer based in the UK.
+Bella Kotak is a fine art and fashion photographer.
 With her latest shoots, she whisks us into her feminine fairy-tale world bursting with blossoming flowers, captured with the Phase One XF 100MP Camera System.
 Prepare to be awed by the glistening beauty and magic she creates of nature and womanhood as Bella speaks with us about her work, inspiration, and the tools she uses to make her images.

 “The first shoot, Winter’s Wildflower, tells a story of a queen-like character on a journey.
 I created the floral cape that she wears by using up of all the leftover flowers that I had been hoarding from the last year (and there were plenty!).
 I love playing with juxtaposing themes and seeing flowers and foliage in the middle of winter isn’t a normal sight which is why I thought it would make an interesting picture.
 Through this piece I wanted to say goodbye to 2016 and invite the viewer to join me for more fairy-tale floral adventures in the new year.
 Of course, this is just my interpretation and it is always interesting to hear what other people see and interpret in my work.